pirojok-yt/test_AuthenticationService/README.md

 # Test authentication card service

 Authentication service is a Spring Boot application to manage user registration and authentication with roles.
-Expose APIs for user registration, authenticating registered users, check last login attempts, and manage cards with encrypted passwords and card numbers.
+Expose APIs for user registration, authenticating registered users, check last login attempts, admin panel, password and card number encryotihng and card service for testing.

 ---